 White peony root extract is Non-GMO and Vegan.

-One of our dosing principles is to determine whether there is a dosing range, in which many of the benefits occur and above which there appears to be diminishing returns (i.e., a threshold), and to provide a dose within this threshold range (see Neurohacker Dosing Principles).
-We consider the amount of paeoniflorin in a white peony root extract to be the critical factor when determining the dose of an extract to use.
+One of our dosing principles is to determine whether there is a range in which many of the benefits occur and above which there appears to be diminishing returns (i.e., a threshold), and to provide a serving within this threshold range (see Neurohacker Dosing Principles).
+We consider the amount of paeoniflorin in a white peony root extract to be the critical factor when determining the serving of an extract to use.
 Only low-to-moderate amounts of white peony are typically needed when paeoniflorin content is more concentrated.*

 Supports healthy stress responses*

 Supports healthy behavioral and physiological responses to stress* [2–10]

 Supports stress hormone levels* [5,10,11]